joenemer/JoeNemer_Writing/tw-sg_ws1_qrcodes.md

 ## Use Cases for QR Codes

 This is where the simplicity of QR codes really shines.
 Because of the widespread adoption of mobile devices, QR codes are able to be accessed by most people.
-They allow the user to perform an action with a high certainty of success, along with providing performance metrics for the creator.
+They allow the user to perform an action with a high probability of success, while also capturing performance metrics for the creator.

 Some uses for QR codes are as follows:

-* Linking to a specific URL - Creators are assured that users will go to the exact intended website.
+* **Linking to a specific URL** - Creators are assured that users will go to the exact intended website.
-* Joining a WiFi network - Admins have less problems with users accessing networks, especially at large institutions such as universities.
+* **Joining a WiFi network **- Admins have fewer problems with users accessing networks, especially at large institutions such as universities.
-* Exchanging personal contact info - People can quickly share their contact info in a standard way such as the vCard format.
+* **Exchanging personal contact info** - People can quickly share their contact info in a standard way such as via the vCard format.
-* Touchless environments - Businesses can provide info to customers such as menus during times when hygiene concerns are prevalent.
+* **Creating touchless environments** - Businesses can provide info to customers such as menus during times when hygiene concerns are prevalent.
-* App download link - Products can increase the likelihood that users will download a mobile app by providing a direct link.
+* **Providing an app download link** - Product creators can increase the likelihood that users will download a mobile app by providing a direct link.

 ## Note: Static vs Dynamic QR Codes

 As mentioned above, QR codes can be **dynamic**.
-This means they will link to a short URL that can then redirect to a secondary location that is editable, giving creators the flexibility to keep content updated.
+This means they will link first to a permanent short URL, which can then be redirected to a secondary location that is editable, giving creators the flexibility to keep content updated.

 On the other hand, **static** QR codes have a fixed URL link embedded in their code that cannot be edited.
 They are useful when the creator knows they have a link or asset that will not change.